-A patient of the Baptist for the past three decades, Marilyn Getz has had both hips replaced, spine surgery, a knee replacement, and injections in her hands.
+A patient of the Baptist for the past three decades, Marilyn Getz has had two hip replacements, spine surgery, a knee replacement, and injections in her hands with the Hospital.
 She has asthma and is prone to getting infections, and for years she has had osteoporosis and osteoarthritis, the “wear and tear” form of arthritis that affects hard-working joints over time.

 Dr. Gerald Miley, Ms. Getz’s NEBH physician, specializes in rheumatology and infectious disease—a perfect match for someone with her health concerns and lifestyle.

 “When I first met Dr. Miley, I didn’t know he was an RA doctor, and I didn’t know I had RA—nor did I expect to get it down the road,” said Ms. Getz, who first saw Dr. Miley years ago when he treated her for pneumonia.
 “But when I was diagnosed with RA, it was nice to be able to stay with the Baptist for all my care.”

 It is not uncommon for individuals to have both rheumatoid arthritis and osteoarthritis, according to NEBH rheumatologist Monica Piecyk, MD.
 “Rheumatoid arthritis is the most common form of chronic inflammatory arthritis, and osteoarthritis is very common as we age,” says Dr. Piecyk.

 Soon after her RA diagnosis, Ms. Getz began to experience severe pain in her joints.
 Although a new class of medications, called biologics, recently became available for rheumatoid arthritis patients, Ms. Getz is not a candidate.